Athabasca Sand Dunes Provincial Park

-The Athabasca Sand Dunes Provincial Park was created to protect the Athabasca sand dunes, a unique boreal shield ecosystem located in the far-north Northern Saskatchewan Administration District.
-The Athabasca sand dunes are the most northerly active sand dune formations on Earth.
+Athabasca Sand Dunes Provincial Park was created to protect the Athabasca sand dunes, a unique boreal shield ecosystem located in the far-northwest part of the Northern Saskatchewan Administration District.
+The Athabasca sand dunes are one of the most northerly active sand dune formations on Earth.

 It first came to attention that it should be a protected area in 1969, finally becoming the Athabasca Sand Dunes Provincial Wilderness Park on August 24, 1992.